Blog

 Your playground location influences many factors of your project.
 For example, depending on the slope and soil quality of the playground site, you may need to do a considerable amount of prep work before the area is ready for equipment.
 The location also influences the ease of use of the playground and how easily people can get to it.
 Here’s what to examine when analyzing the playground site:

-• The soil type.
-Some types of soil are more likely to retain water than others, affecting the drainage in the area.
+• Soil type: Some types of soil are more likely to retain water than others, affecting the drainage in the area.
 On the other hand, some soil types, such as sandy soil, don’t hold water well at all.
 While sandy soil might be ideal for drainage, its looseness can also affect the stability of the area.

-• Nearby vegetation.
-Trees near the playground can provide shade to children and caregivers on a hot summer’s day.
-But you also want to think about the location of the roots of those trees and whether digging in the area will potentially cause them harm.
-You should also consider the quality and type of other plants in the area.
-While having a landscaped area by the playground can improve its appearance, you want to be careful about spraying those plants with pesticides, which can harm children.
-Another thing to think about is whether the plants in the area attract pests, such as rodents or wasps.
+• Nearby vegetation: Trees near the playground can provide natural shade on a hot summer’s day.
+However, the location of their roots could provide landscaping and surfacing challenges.
+While vegetation can improve a playground’s appearance, consider whether the plants in the area will attract pests or need pesticides.
 If you’re going to add plants to the area, it’s best to stick with drought-resistant native varieties, which tend to require little maintenance.

-• What’s underneath.
-You don’t want to hit a power or gas line when digging up the ground to install the playground.
-Nor do you want a utility company to have to dig up and disrupt your playground a few years after you build it.
+• What’s underneath: Be careful of power or gas lines when digging up the ground.
 Contact utility companies in your city and confirm that there aren’t any lines or cables running directly under your potential playground site.

-• What’s nearby.
-A playground that’s near certain features, such as restrooms, picnic tables or parking, is going to be more appealing and easy to access than a playground that’s in a far-flung corner of the park.
-For safety reasons, it also helps to examine how close the playground will be to major roads or highways and whether there will be any fencing or barriers installed to keep children safe from traffic.
+• What’s nearby: A playground that’s near certain features, such as restrooms, picnic tables or parking, is going to be more appealing and easy to access than a playground that’s in a far-flung corner of the park.
+It also helps to examine how close the playground will be to major roads or highways and whether there will be any fencing or barriers installed to keep children safe from traffic.

 Fundraising for the Playground